philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 From a software engineering perspective, I do not believe it is in the best interest of the students to let them "use whatever IDE they want".
 The IDE is, for a software engineer, analogous to the set of knives used by a chef: in both cases the tool is the most direct connection between the professional and their work product, and thus has a disproportionate impact on the quality and productivity of their work.
 The KCC culinary program does not let students use "whatever knives they want"; they require students to buy and use knives they have chosen as appropriate for a professional in training.

+If you decide to require them to use a different IDE, be sure that the benefits of that IDE outweigh the time that will be lost as they come up to speed using it.
+It might be more efficient for them to increase their facility with JetBrains as applied to the material in your course.

 **How to do it:**

 Tell your students that they are required to use the appropriate JetBrains IDE for software development (or VS Code, if you're doing .NET or C#).
-Explain the advantages of using the required IDE over the alternatives, and that they can help each other better if they all use the same IDE.
+Explain the advantages of using your chosen IDE over the alternatives, and that they can help each other better if they all use the same IDE.
 Periodically check during in-class development periods to see that they are using the required IDE, and use it yourself for in-class demos.

 If a student has forgotten about JetBrains, refer them to the [ICS 314 Development Environments module](http://courses.ics.hawaii.edu/ReviewICS314/modules/development-environments/).